DPotoyan/Chem324/ch03/note05.md

   $$\mid \psi \rangle \rightarrow \mid \phi_n \rangle$$

-- Differnet eigenvalues are observed doing experiments with probability $\mid c_n \mid^2$
+- In experiments on only observes different eigenvalues with probability given by squared coefficients: $\mid c_n \mid^2$

 - The idea of a quantum system randomly collapsing into distinct and mutuallye esclusive states has trubled many physicsis, who were at the frontiers of development of quantum mechanics.

-- Orthogonality of eigenfunctions implies mutual exclusivity of system being in state 1 vs state 2
+- **Orthogonal of eigenfunctions** means **mutually exclusive** states.
+E.g system can only be in either state 1 or 2 but not both.

   $$\langle \phi_1 \mid \phi_2 \rangle=0$$